 The ordinary courts usually settle disputes through litigation that is often costly and time consuming.
 However, the Clearingstelle EEG offers alternative dispute resolution options that may prove more efficient and cost-effective to settle disputes.
 Such options include mediation, joint dispute resolution, arbitration.
 Thereby, opposing parties can avoid costly litigation and tedious, lengthy court action, but yet achieve a feasible and mutually acceptable solution.
 This is usually achieved through one of the following formal Alternative Dispute Resolution proceedings:

 Furthermore, the Clearingstelle EEG provides general advice on how to apply the provisions of the Renewable Energy Sources Act.
 This outreach helps to avoid problems before they occur.
 Thus, in particular plant and grid operators may benefit from our services by avoiding disputes.
 This is achieved through one of the following proceedings:

-The Clearingstelle EEG is commissioned and exclusively funded by the Federal Ministry for the Environment, Nature and Nuclear Safety.
+The Clearingstelle EEG is commissioned and partly funded by the German Federal Ministry for Economic Affairs and Energy.
 The staff of the Clearingstelle EEG consists of an interdisciplinary team of lawyers and engineers with expertise in the field of renewable energies as well as office and IT staff.
 Our office is located in central Berlin, close to Gendarmenmarkt, in Charlottenstrasse 65.

 Please notice that our service is only for grid operators, plant operators, direct sellers and metering point operators enforcing their claims from EEG.